PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 ### Overview

-On Tuesdays, PlasmaPy hosts its weekly online community meeting to cover topics related to code development.
+PlasmaPy's weekly online community meeting is held on most Tuesdays at 2 pm ET / 11 am PT.
 This call is hosted on [Zoom] with agendas and minutes available on [HackMD].
 The schedule is published on our [calendar].
-Any last minute changes will be discussed on our [Matrix chat].
+Any last minute changes will be posted on our [Matrix chat].

+We will usually not hold these meetings on [federal holidays] in the US, during the [APS DPP meeting], and from approximately December 23 to January 3.